- The meal is named after a traditional cooking vessel used on an outdoor wood fireplace.

 - 250 g mushrooms

 - 3 mielies, each cut into 3 pieces

-3. Add mielies and potatoes alongside other veggies that take a while before cooking.
+- Add mielies and potatoes alongside other veggies that take longer to cook.

 - Seasoned flour